In this article

 In a two-stage approach, after the implant has healed and osseointegrated, the dentist makes an incision in the gum to expose the implant.
 Then, they attach the healing abutment to the implant before closing the incision with stitches.

+After the healing abutment is in place, the gums must heal for a few weeks before the dentist can place the permanent abutment and crown.
 In some cases, they may be able to place the crown on the same day as the abutment.
 However, it’s more common to wait until the gums have healed.

-In this case, the dentist uses a temporary healing abutment to help the gum heal around the implant.
 These are also called healing cuffs or caps.
-Healing abutments are wider than standard abutments and help make space for the crown.5
+Healing abutments are wider than standard abutments and help make space for the crown.

 Dental abutments can be made from various materials, including: